scottkenanderson/advent-of-code-2025/README.md

-# Scott's Advent of Code 2025 🎄
+# Advent of Code 2025 🎄

-Welcome to Scott's personal Advent of Code 2025 repository! 🎅✨ This is where the magic happens as Scott tackles the daily coding challenges of December.
+Welcome to my personal Advent of Code 2025 repository! 🎅✨ This is where the magic happens as I tackle the daily coding challenges of December.
 It's all set up to make the journey smooth and enjoyable, so grab a cuppa and let's dive in.

 ## Project Structure

-Here's how Scott has organised the project:
+Here's how I've organised the project:

 - **`packages/`**: Each day's solution lives here in its own folder (e.g., `day01`, `day02`, etc.).
 There's also a `common` package for shared utilities.
 - **`scripts/`**: Handy scripts to automate tasks, including the magical `new-day.cjs`.